samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

     ```
 4. Save and close setup.py

-### 2.4: Write a buildfile with instructions to build your container
+### 2.4: Write a definition_file with instructions to build your container
-1. Create and open a file called "buildfile-prod"
+1. Create and open a file called "definition_file-prod"
-2. Copy and paste the following into `buildfile-prod`
+2. Copy and paste the following into `definition_file-prod`
      ``` bash
      # Build off the adv-tut-base.sif we made in Section 1
      Bootstrap: localimage